memgraph/mage/README.md

 ## Memgraph Advanced Graph Extensions :crystal_ball:

-This open-source repository contains all available query modules written by the team behind Memgraph and its users.
+This open-source repository contains all available user-defined graph analytics modules and procedures that extend the Cypher query language, written by the team behind Memgraph and its users.
 You can find and contribute implementations of various algorithms in multiple programming languages, all runnable inside Memgraph.
 This project aims to give everyone the tools they need to tackle the most challenging graph problems.

-## MAGE Query modules

 Memgraph introduces the concept of **query modules**, user-defined procedures that extend the Cypher query language.
 These procedures are grouped into modules that can be loaded into Memgraph.
-You can find more information on query modules in the official [documentation](https://docs.memgraph.com/memgraph/database-functionalities/query-modules/built-in-query-modules).
+How to run them can be seen on their official [documentation](https://docs.memgraph.com/memgraph/database-functionalities/query-modules/built-in-query-modules).

+If you want more info about MAGE, check out the official [MAGE Documentation](https://docs.memgraph.com/mage/).

 ## How to install?

 To build and install MAGE query modules you will need: **Python3**, **Make**, **CMake** and **Clang**.
+Also, you will need a runnable Memgraph instance, whether locally or via Docker image.
+[Download](https://memgraph.com/download), and [install](https://docs.memgraph.com/memgraph/getting-started/installation/) **Memgraph**.

-### Installing with Docker
+### Installing MAGE with Docker

 **1.** Make sure to have `memgraph:latest` Docker image.
 **2.** Build **MAGE** tagged Docker image.